 I kept in touch, often visiting her because she was the little sister to my good friends, whom treated me like family.
 I wanted to thank them for their hospitality by returning the favor to their beloved little sister.

-Rowan loves Francis incredibly.
+Adam loves Francis incredibly.
 He loves her more than his girlfriend of over ten years.
 His love for her can outweigh anything.

 I wanted to understand that.